Petra H.

 Did you receive those flyers on the street?
 Was that before or after your accident?

 It was before my accident.
 I started there three or four years ago, around the time I began going to the meetings.
 They were teaching us how to cut.
-They even had a program [in which] they modeled the clothing we made.
+They even had a program in which they modeled the clothing we made.

 How did you like that program?